antonioCaballero17/json_text_field/README.md

   - `errorContainerDecoration`: Decoration for JSON errors container.

 - **Formatting and Sorting**: Enable or disable automatic formatting and sorting of the JSON string.
-    - `isFormating`: Toggle JSON string formatting.
+    - `isFormatting`: Toggle JSON string formatting.
     - `showErrorMessage`: Show or hide error messages.

     ### Controller Usage